16th Century Golden Lion, Birmingham At Risk

 In recent decades, however, it fell into disrepair and was fenced off due to safety concerns.

-Sadly, for the second time in its history, it is at risk of destruction.
+Sadly, for the second time in its history, it was at risk of destruction… until now (August 2025).

 If they are able to secure the necessary funding through grants and donations, it is hoped that restoration work on site will start in 2025.

-Reacting to the news on social media, someone said: “Please Birmingham save this building.
+Reacting to the news on social media, someone said: “Congratulations Historic England.

 Another person added: “I have watched it deteriorate over thirty years.

-”There is not the slightest attempt to maintain the building.
+”Great news that there is now an attempt to maintain the building.

 If you enjoyed this blog post, please follow Exploring GB on Facebook ford daily travel content and inspiration.